 In Saskatchewan, you must slow to 60 km/h when passing emergency and service vehicles parked at the side of the road with their lights flashing.
 This includes tow trucks, tire service vehicles, police cars, ambulances, fire trucks, highway workers and snowplows.
 Drivers who don’t follow the law could face fines of $170 or higher, based on speed.

-“Tow truck operators and first responders help others.
-As motorists, we also need to help them by slowing to 60 km/h and giving them plenty of room when passing,” said Minister Responsible for SGI Joe Hargrave.
-“When you see those flashing lights out on the roadside, think about the people that might be standing there too – slow down and move over to keep them safe.”
+“Tow truck operators and first responders help others,” says Joe Hargrave, the Minister Responsible for SGI.
+“When you see those flashing lights on the roadside, think about the people who might be standing there too; slow down and move over to keep them safe.”

 Distracted driving has become a major Canadian national issue and all 10 provinces have some form of mobile phone/distracted driving legislation in place.For details visit sgi.sk.ca/distraction

 Distracting driving is defined as any distraction that takes the driver’s eyes and mind away from the road.
 Some common distractions include use of a mobile phone for talking, texting, emailing or surfing, reaching for a moving object, eating/drinking, or applying makeup.
 Distracted driving can pose a serious threat to the safety of others on the road.
 Eliminating preventable distractions before the driver gets behind the wheel not only makes driving less stressful, but it can also save lives.